Coral Springs Tax Attorneys

 Tax Certificate Purchaser and Purchasers of Tax Deeds are cautioned to do their homework as this area of real estate investing is a “buyer beware” practice.
 Investors are cautioned to thoroughly evaluate each property on a case-by-case basis.
 There are no warranties made by the clerk of the county selling property.
 The ay be issues such as zoning, access to the property (such as using a private road that crosses over another owner’s property).
 Purchase must factor in the costs associated with filing a Quiet Title action in order to receive clear and marketable title.
 These matters as well as many others are issues that the high bidder accepts responsibility for and the obligation to resolve and are not considered or the duty of the Clerk to resolve, investigate, or determine.

 Bakalar & Associates, PA is able to assist investors with their pre-purchase due diligence as well as with post sale needs such as Quiet Title Actions.
-Please speak with a member of the firm as to how we can assist you with your real property needs!
+Please speak with your Coral Springs tax attorneys as to how we can assist you with your real property needs!